Interactron: Embodied Adaptive Object Detection: Experiments

 \section{Experiments}

-We perform an extensive set of experiments to show the advantages of our \inter\ model.
-First, we compare our method with a variety of baselines: a non-adaptive baseline, a non-adaptive baseline that aggregates information across multiple frames, and an adaptive baseline that explores a scene randomly.
-Moreover, we perform an experiment on an environment different from the one used for training and evaluate how well our model adapts.
+We perform an extensive set of experiments to show the advantages of our \inter\ model.\footnote{The results in this section are different from those in the CVPR 2022 version.
+The trends are still the same and we observe a huge gap between the performance of the proposed approach and the baselines.
+The discrepancy is due to a bug in our evaluation code that selected the best checkpoint on the test set.} We compare our method with a variety of baselines: a non-adaptive baseline, a non-adaptive baseline that aggregates information across multiple frames, and an adaptive baseline that explores a scene randomly.
+We also perform an experiment on an environment different from the one used for training and evaluate how well our model adapts.
 We also perform a set of ablation experiments to better analyze the proposed model.

 \textbf{Implementation details.} We conduct the bulk of our experiments in the AI2-iTHOR~\cite{ai2thor} interactive environment, as it offers many similarly sized scenes, fast rendering, and the ability to perform domain randomization.
 For our main task, we consider 5 frames (the initial frame plus 4 frames collected by the agent interacting with the environment).
 We use the action set $\{$MoveForward, MoveBackward, RotateLeft, RotateRight$\}$ and $30$ degree rotation angles.
 We perform our evaluations with 300x300 images.
 Performing the object detections at higher resolutions could offer a significant performance improvement, but it also comes with significantly increased computational complexity so we leave exploring different resolutions for future work.